 Labor Day signifies the end of the summer for most people, and strangely enough, the end of a fashion season.
 So, ladies, once Labor Day arrives, we can no longer wear white clothing.
 Does anyone know why that is?
 I’ve heard it’s because the Navy switches their uniforms from white to blue, but I can’t confirm that.
 If anyone knows the origin of this tradition, give me a call at the library!

 PAFL Update: Pipestone Area Friends of the Library is looking for members – anyone who is a friend to Meinders Library is welcome to join!
 The Friends group works hard to promote the library, raise money for projects, and organize their yearly book sale, in addition to the HUGE amount of support they provide throughout the year.
-Call for the date of their next meeting.
+Call us for the date of the next meeting!

 If you have questions or have a book you’d like to reserve or renew, please don’t hesitate to give us a call at (507) 825-6714.
-The summer hours for Meinders Library (starting Memorial Day weekend) are Monday through Thursday from 10 AM – 8 PM, and Friday from 10 AM – 5 PM and Saturday from 10 AM - Noon.
+The winter hours (starting September 2nd) for Meinders Library are Monday through Thursday from 10 AM – 8 PM, and Friday and Saturday from 10 AM – 5 PM.
 Meinders Community Library is located at 1401 7th Street SW, on the south side of the high school.